 A fully loaded Ratnoze is very versatile, and suitable for a wide range of combustion emission sources; small, large, clean, dirty.
 Tell us what you want to measure, and we will give you a quote for a sampling system that balances functionality, cost, weight, and size to meet your needs.

-The Ratnoze4 will be used in Oregon this winter to measure emissions of cooking and heating stoves, brush piles, biochar makers, and compost beds.
+The Ratnoze4 is currently in use by MAE to measure emissions of cooking and heating stoves, brush piles, and biochar kilns.

 Improvements from Ratnoze3 include:

 This poster is about the Ratnoze4 before the methane sensor was added.

 The Ratnoze3 was constructed in 2017 for the Beijing University of Business and Technology.
 Improvements from Ratnoze2 include:

 The Ratnoze2 was constructed in 2016 for the Colombia brick kiln emissions project.
 It is housed at CAEM in Colombia where it is still in use measuring brick kiln emissions.
 Improvements from Ratnoze1 include:

 The Ratnoze1 was constructed in 2016 for the South Asia brick kiln emissions project.
 The Ratnoze1 is an evolution of Dr. Tami Bond's portable emission sampling systems at University of Illinois, most notably the sampling system for brick kilns made by Dr. Cheryl Weyant described here.
 Ratnoze1 is housed at ICIMOD in Nepal where it has been used to measure emissions from many brick kilns in India, Nepal, and Pakistan, as well as diesel water pumps and diesel vehicles.